GarrettJenkinson/informME/README.md

 o Sun Grid Engine OGS/GE 2011.11 and Slurm 17.02.3

-o MATLAB R2013b 64-bit and MATLAB R2016b 64-bit  with Bioinformatics and Symbolic Math Toolboxes
+o MATLAB R2013b 64-bit, MATLAB R2016b 64-bit, and MATLAB R2017a 64-bit with Bioinformatics and Symbolic Math Toolboxes

 and by using the following tools: